joyishimwe/Devop/README.md

 # Devop
-repository that contain devops practice in Jira
+repository that contain devops practice in Jira.